 - Professor Charles Li, University of California, Santa Barbara

 "Are we hard-wired for language?
 Perspectives from neuroscience, genetics and linguistics"

 - Professor Naomi Hanaoka McGloin, University of Wisconsin, Madison

 For a complete program, see http://www.uweb.ucsb.edu/~jsp0/weal/.
 There is no fee for participation, and no advance registration is required, but please come early as parking is likely to fill up quickly.
 For additional information, contact Benjamin Rosenthal at email@example.com.

 To keep up with Asia-related events in Southern California, visit the calendar section of the Asia Institute website.
 If you would like to receive a weekly email newsletter listing Asia-focused events, please send your name and email address to firstname.lastname@example.org.

 Benjamin Rosenthal email@example.com

-Sponsor(s): Terasaki Center for Japanese Studies, Asian Languages and Cultures
+Sponsor(s): Terasaki Center for Japanese Studies, Asian Languages & Cultures